youwen5/web/routes/software/+epilogue.typ

 still a capital W).

 #blockquote[
-  _Write JavaScript like it’s 2005._
+  _Write JavaScript like it's 2005._
 ]

-I couldn’t find anything that perfectly matched all of the qualities above.
+I couldn't find anything that perfectly matched all of the qualities above.
 Usually, it was a trade-off between slick but austere (usually only supporting markdown with some plugins) or feature-rich but slow and clunky.
 So I ended up rolling my own, called it Epilogue, and it now powers